Little River, California: Geography

 Little River is located on the western coast of Mendocino County (and the United States) along California State Route 1, 3 mi south of Mendocino and 4 mi north of Albion.
 The Little River passes through the northern part of the community, emptying into the Pacific Ocean at Van Damme Beach, part of Van Damme State Park, which extends east from the beach up the Little River valley, known as Fern Canyon.

 According to the United States Census Bureau, the Little River CDP covers an area of 1.7 sqmi, all of it land.

 Demographics

+Little River first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Little River had a population of 117.
+The 2020 United States census reported that Little River had a population of 94.
 The population density was 56.2 PD/sqmi.
-The racial makeup of Little River was 113 (96.6%) White, 0 (0.0%) African American, 1 (0.9%) Native American, 0 (0.0%) Asian, 0 (0.0%) Pacific Islander, 0 (0.0%) from other races, and 3 (2.6%) from two or more races.
-Hispanic or Latino of any race were 2 persons (1.7%).
+The racial makeup of Little River was 79 (84%) White, 5 (5%) African American, 0 (0%) Native American, 3 (3%) Asian, 0 (0%) Pacific Islander, 2 (2%) from other races, and 5 (5%) from two or more races.
+Hispanic or Latino of any race were 6 persons (6%).

-The Census reported that 117 people (100% of the population) lived in households, 0 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.

-There were 69 households, out of which 6 (8.7%) had children under the age of 18 living in them, 25 (36.2%) were opposite-sex married couples living together, 3 (4.3%) had a female householder with no husband present, 1 (1.4%) had a male householder with no wife present.
-There were 4 (5.8%) unmarried opposite-sex partnerships, and 0 (0%) same-sex married couples or partnerships.
-35 households (50.7%) were made up of individuals, and 14 (20.3%) had someone living alone who was 65 years of age or older.
-The average household size was 1.70.
-There were 29 families (42.0% of all households); the average family size was 2.38.

-The population was spread out, with 11 people (9.4%) under the age of 18, 5 people (4.3%) aged 18 to 24, 23 people (19.7%) aged 25 to 44, 49 people (41.9%) aged 45 to 64, and 29 people (24.8%) who were 65 years of age or older.
-The median age was 54.7 years.
-For every 100 females, there were 98.3 males.
-For every 100 females age 18 and over, there were 92.7 males.